bobbybudnick/SFS-Infrastructure/README.md

 42. OpenSSH DNS disable not working
 Very frequent and unnecessary DNS connections are made during local SSH sessions
-Dropbear dns disable only seems to be an option in source code
+Dropbear DNS disable only seems to be an option in source code
-lsh login not working with lsh client or open ssh client
+lsh login not working with lsh client or OpenSSH client
 No guarantee that wolfssh and lsh will not be the same way with DNS requests
 One solution might be to block port 53 with iptables
 One solution might be to use regular telnet/telnet with stunnel/telnet-ssl